Hidden East Anglia:

 He continued his hard labour in the fields until one day, another vision told him to prepare for his end.
 He asked his master to harness the two calves to a cart and his body placed on it, the beasts being allowed to wander where they would.
 A heavenly voice called him to rest, and as he died, a white dove soared from his mouth into the sky.

-On the spot on which he died a little spring welled up, placed by tradition in a field a little way north of St. Edmund's church at Taverham, in or near a plantation called 'Walstanham' - this was probably the Spring Plantation that used to lie to the north of the church, and known in the 17th century as 'Walstan Wong'.
+On the spot on which he died a little spring welled up, placed by tradition in a field a little way north of St. Edmund's church at Taverham, in or near a plantation called 'Walstanham' - this was probably the Spring Plantation, a small part of which still survives to the north of the church, and known in the 17th century as 'Walstan Wong'.
 A source of 1859 records the well there, although another tradition places it not far from the church, in the eastern side of the Hall grounds.1

 T. B. Norgate: 'A History of Taverham' (private, 1969).